Enthusiasm is more important than any other single behavior when it comes to having great sex.

-I’ve been promising to write about enthusiasm for a while, but I’ve been having trouble wrapping my head completely around it.
-Basically, my opinion is that enthusiasm is more important than any other single behavior when it comes to having great sex.
-[Tweet this] I know, that’s a bold claim, but let’s see if I can convince you.
+We’ve been promising to write about enthusiasm for a while, but we’ve been having trouble wrapping our heads completely around it.
+Basically, our opinion is that enthusiasm is more important than any other single behavior when it comes to having great sex.
+[Tweet this] We know that’s a bold claim, but let’s see if we can convince you.

 So what is enthusiasm?
-My favorite definition is “lively interest”.
+Our favorite definition is “lively interest”.
 Both of those words are important.
 I should be interested in sex with my spouse.
 I should think about it, plan for it, pursue it.
 Sex with my spouse should be one of my favorite hobbies.
-And my interest should be lively.
-Active.
-Self-motivated.
-Dynamic.
+And my interest should be lively: active, self-motivated, dynamic.

-So what does this look like?
+What does enthusiasm look like?
 Enthusiasm for sex with your spouse isn’t just important while you’re having sex — it encompasses a lot of behaviors.

 - Communication.
-Enthusiastic spouses tell each other what they like, what they want, what they need.
+Enthusiastic spouses tell each other what they like, what they want, and what they need.
 You can’t wait to talk to your friends about your other hobbies, right?
-Don’t make your spouse drag it out of you — offer your opinion.
+Don’t make your spouse drag it out of you — offer your thoughts and opinions.
 Be eager to listen to your spouse’s desires.
 Be as explicit and specific as necessary!
 Tell your spouse exactly what you want.
-These conversations can take place any time, but they seem ideal when they aren’t during sex or immediately before or after.
+These conversations can take place any time, but they seem ideal for when you aren’t in the middle of sex or immediately before or after.
 Make some time to talk during the day.
 (Which may lead to sex.)

 Whew!
 That’s a long post; I hope it makes sense.
 If you want to kick your love life up a notch, foster some enthusiasm for sex.
 Please leave a comment and tell us your perspective on enthusiasm!